doiim/waku-chat-vue-plugin/README.md

 - `wakuPeers`: (string[]) (optional) - Waku peers to connect by default.
 If you don't set this, Waku will use automatic peers.
 Use this to set your own peers.
 - `disconnectDelay`: (number) - Time in milisseconds which chat can be minimized before being disconnected.
 5 minutes if not set.
 - `groupMessagesTime`: (number) - Time in milisseconds which messages from the same sender can be grouped.
 1 minute if not set.
 - `messagesToDownload`: (number) - Max number of messages to retrieve when user connects to chat.
-Default no limit.
+Default 100 messages.
 - `messageAgeToDownload`: (number) - Max age of messages in milisseconds which messages would be downloaded when user connects to chat.
 Default 24h.
 - `changeNickMode`: ('application' | 'user') (optional) - 'application' allows your app to change nicknames via a dispatch event, 'interface' allows users to directly change their nicknames and allows the same method as 'application'.
 Any other value won't allow change nicknames.